 PGD for Chromosome Translocations

-Using FISH analysis we can identify appropriate embryos for transfer.
-We will not transfer embryos that are found to have an unbalanced chromosome abnormality or aneuploidy.
-We will not reveal the gender of any embryos.
+Using this procedure can identify appropriate embryos for transfer.
+Embryos that are found to have an unbalanced chromosome abnormality or aneuploidy are not transferred.
+The gender of embryos is not revealed.